dobtco/hubot/README.md

 adapters that the community have contributed.
 Check [Hubot Adapters][hubot-adapters] for the available ones.

-We're using the IRC adapter to connect Hubot to Slack.
-The login details are in Meldium.

 If you would like to run a non-Campfire or shell adapter you will need to add the adapter package as a dependency to the `package.json` file in the `dependencies` section.